Is The Trailing Driver Always Responsible For A Rear-End Accident?

 Speak with a Florida Personal Injury Attorney Today

 In any auto accident, you should never assume that a judge or jury will hold the other driver responsible.
 You need to work with an experienced car accident lawyer who can help you build and present a strong case in court.
-Contact the Leifer Law Firm today to schedule a free initial consultation to review your case.
+Contact Leifer & Ramirez today to schedule a free initial consultation to review your case.